 NetworkExtensionElement builds a command line:

-network-namespace-wrapper.sh parses the CLI arguments and executes the requested operation using ip link, iptables, ip addr, etc. inside the network namespace.
+network-namespace-wrapper.sh parses the payload and executes the requested operation using ip link, iptables, ip addr, etc. inside the network namespace.

 Exit codes from network-namespace.sh: